5 Tips to Collect Your Best Stories

-As I began answering the question, I spontaneously told a story about a personal struggle I had earlier in my career that helped me find my purpose.
+As I began answering her question, as an example I spontaneously told a story about a personal struggle I had early in my career that helped me find my purpose.
 It’s an emotional story, with a happy ending.

-The reason I was able to “spontaneously” tell this story is that it’s in my Story Bank.
-Over the years, I’ve collected my own personal and business stories to use in presentations and personal conversations.
+The reason I was able to “spontaneously” tell this story is that it’s in my story bank, where I preserve my best stories.
+Over the years, I’ve collected my own personal and business stories to use in presentations, coaching and conversations.

-If someone asked me under pressure to tell them my favorite story, I might mention my surprise encounter with Oprah, or I might tell them about having a week off before I started a new job in Los Angeles and how I auditioned for seven-game shows in three days.
-But we’ll leave that for another day.
+If someone asked me under pressure to tell them my favorite story, I might mention my surprise encounter with Oprah, or that time before I started a new job in Los Angeles when I auditioned for seven game shows in three days.
+But we’ll leave those stories for another day.

 Your favorite story

 Let’s talk about you.
 If someone were to ask you to tell your favorite story, what would you say?

 Would you search your memory hoping to come up with a story that is worthy of being called your “favorite”?

 Would you be flustered?
 Maybe tell the first story that comes to mind?
 Or would you give up searching and let this opportunity pass?